Asset management for hunts

 Use validation as the final asset check

-Publish validation is good at catching missing banners, missing object assets, and incomplete AR file sets.
+Publish validation is good at catching missing banners, missing object model files, and incomplete AR file sets.
 Treat it as the last checkpoint, not the first one.

 Related